 Dr Helen Murphy, researching invasive plant dynamics after cyclones.

-Dr Helen Murphy is a research scientist with CSIRO Sustainable Ecosystems in Atherton, north Queensland, Australia.
+Dr Helen Murphy is a senior research scientist with CSIRO Ecosystem Sciences and is the Officer-in-Charge of Atherton’s Tropical Forest Research Centre in North Queensland, Australia.

 Dr Murphy joined CSIRO in May 2005 as a Weeds Cooperative Research Centre (CRC) Postdoctoral Fellow after completing her doctoral research in Canada.